TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixOperations.md

 ## The product of two matrices

 Next we turn our attention to the most important matrix operation, namely the product $AB$ of two matrices.
-In the previous chapter we have already seen the special case where $B$ is a matrix of just one column, i.e.,
+In the previous chapter we have already seen the special case where $B$ is a matrix of just one column, i.e.

 $$
   B = \mathbf{x} = \begin{pmatrix}x_1 \\ x_2 \\ \vdots \\ x_n \end{pmatrix},